ZhenkaiShou/alembic/_posts/2019-01-28-Deep Learning Experiments on CIFAR-10 Dataset.md

 batch_norm = True                  # Whether batch normalization is applied
 global_average_pool = True         # Whether global average pooling is applied
 ```

+**Fig. 1** shows the performance of the network with default settings.